Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 ### To-Do
 - Reefbacks no longer surface.
-- Cyclops speed mode is now saved.
 - In the main menu, you can press the 'escape' key to close the options menu.
 - In the main menu, you can use the mouse wheel to select the next or previous savegame slot.
 - When your life pod is damaged, you can open the top hatch to let the smoke out.
-- The tool you are holding in your hand is now saved when you save your game.
 - You can use both the repulsion and propulsion cannons to move the mobile vehicle bay.
 - You can push your life pod with the Seamoth or Cyclops.
 - Gaspods attracted by the grav trap do not explode.